mengjinglei/distributed-lock/README.md

 # distributed-lock

 distributed-lock is an distributed lock written in go by using etcd's [raft library](github.com/coreos/etcd/raft).
-It provides simple methods to lock critical resources.
+It provides simple way to use distributed lock.

 ## Getting Started